-The Society has already started work on promoting recordings of music, either hitherto unrecorded, or, where previously recorded, the CD is either no longer available or the LP has never been transcribed onto CD.
+The Society has made good progress promoting recordings of music, either hitherto unrecorded, or, where previously recorded, the CD is either no longer available or the LP has never been transcribed onto CD.

-The City of London Choir, under their conductor Alex Davan Wetton, have agreed in principle, to record Holst's Christmas music.
-This is due to be released in the autumn of 2019, possibly under the SOMM label.
+The Godwine Choir, under their conductor Alex Davan Wetton, has recorded all of Holst's Christmas music.
+This was released in the autumn of 2020, under the EM label.

-We also intend to include all Holst's organ music, together with the transcription for two organists of Holst's Scherzo for Orchestra, which was to have formed part of his second orchestral symphony.
-This was never completed as at the time of his death.
+We have also recorded all Holst's organ music, together with the transcription for two organists of Holst's Scherzo for Orchestra (H192), which was to have formed part of his second orchestral symphony.
+This was never completed at the time of his death.

-Project 2 - Choral Works by Holst and Dyson (now issued)
+Project 2 - Dream Tryst - Choral works by Holst and Dyson

 This is a recording by the Godwine Choir of lesser-known music by George Dyson and Gustav Holst.
-The programme for the music by Holst includes the Five Part-songs (H61), four of the 12 Welsh Folk Songs (H183) and the premier recording of Love is Enough dating from 1897.
+The programme of music by Holst includes the Five Part-songs (H61), four of the 12 Welsh Folk Songs (H183) and the premier recording of Love is Enough dating from 1897.

 The Society provided sponsorship towards this recording, together with generous support from three of our members.

 This is a joint project with the Vaughan Williams Society, under the Albion label.
-Two CDs will be issued during 2019 and will include music for voice and piano by Vaughan Williams and Holst, together with music by Holst for voice and violin.
+Two CDs were issued during October 2019 and included music for voice and piano by Vaughan Williams and Holst, together with music by Holst for voice and violin.
 For those interested in the music to be recorded by Vaughan Williams, please visit the website of the Vaughan Williams Society at https://rvwsociety.com/.